Spatial Heterogeneity Automatic Detection and Estimation: Application

 \section{Application}

-In this section, we apply our SaSa method to an example studying the relationship between two land surveys.
-In the National Resources Inventory survey (NRI) \footnote{https://www.nrcs.usda.gov/wps/portal/nrcs/main/national/technical/nra/nri/}, one main goal is to estimate county level estimates of different land covers, such as cropland, pasture land, urban and forest.
-Since the NRI county level estimates usually have larger values of coefficient of variation, it would be helpful to include some auxiliary information to improve the estimator.
-One such set of auxiliary covariates is Cropland Data Layer (CDL), which is based on classification of square pixels into several mutually exclusive and exhaustive land cover categories.
-We now investigate the relationship between the NRI forest proportion and the CDL forest proportion among 48 states.
+In this section, we apply our SHADE method to the modeling of the National Resources Inventory survey (NRI) data \footnote{https://www.nrcs.usda.gov/wps/portal/nrcs/main/national/technical/nra/nri/} for the purpose of small area estimation.
+The NRI survey is one of the largest longitudinal natural resource surveys in the U.S., and its national and state level estimates of the status and change of land cover and use and soil erosion have been used by numerous federal, state, and local agencies in the past few decades.
+In recent years, there is an increasing demand for NRI to provide various county level estimates.
+These include estimates of different land covers, such as cropland, pasture land, urban and forest.
+Due to the limitation of sample size, the uncertainty of the NRI direct county level estimates are usually too large for local stakeholders for making policy decisions.
+To make the county level estimates more useful, it is necessarily to include some auxiliary information and appropriate model to reduce the uncertainty of the estimates.
+One such set of auxiliary covariates is Cropland Data Layer (CDL), which is based on classification of satelliate image pixels into several mutually exclusive and exhaustive land cover categories.
+In this section, we model the relationship between the NRI forest proportion and the CDL forest proportion among 48 states.
 In NRI, forests belonging to federal land, such as national parks, are not included in the forest category.
-For states with more forest federal land, NRI estimates would be smaller than CDL estimates.
+For states with more forest federal land, NRI estimates can be substantially smaller than CDL estimates.
 Therefore, different states could have different relationship between these two proportions.

 The model we consider is,

 where $y_{ih}$ is the NRI forest proportion of the $h$th county in the $i$th state, $x_{ih}$ is the corresponding CDL forest proportion of the $h$th county in the $i$th state, and $\beta_{0,i}$ and $\beta_{1,i}$ are the unknown coefficients.
 Both $x$ and $y$ are standardized.
 Instead of using the estimated linear regression coefficients as initial values directly, we use five sets of initial values which are simulated from a multivariate normal distribution with estimated coefficients as the mean vector and estimated covariance matrix as the covariance matrix.
 The models with the smallest modified BIC values are selected for equal weights and spatial weights respectively.